shorepine/tulipcc/README.md

 ### Music / sound

 Tulip comes with the Alles synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
+We also provide a useful "music computer" for scales, chords and progressions.
 More in the [full API](docs/tulip_api.md).

 ```python
 alles.drums() # plays a test song